top of page

 The Role of Feedback

 Feedback plays a crucial role in effective learning and can significantly expedite the process of engraining a movement pattern.
-It may come from:
+Feedback may come from:

 • Coaches: Immediate correction helps refine techniques, such as adjusting your grip during a weightlifting session.